 While these financial tests are required and are measurements of performance, it is also important that projects and programs carried out with these funds meet outcome expectations and benefit eligible persons.
 Reporting on outcomes and beneficiaries is made available each year in the Consolidated Annual Performance and Evaluation Report (CAPER).
 Dakota County and the CDA recognize that the evaluation of past performance is critical to ensuring the County and its subrecipients are implementing activities effectively and that those activities align with the overall strategies and goals listed in the Con Plan.
-The performance of programs and systems are evaluated on a regular basis.
+The performance of programs and systems are evaluated on a regular basis and adjustments are made as needed.